gustawdaniel/gustawdaniel/src/content/blog/en/2021-04-15-git-styled-calendar-with-custom-dates.md

 cli-gh-cal --data "$(jq -R '[inputs | [.,1] ]' < /tmp/dates.csv)"
 ```

-In this case, we put to work `jq` - powerfull templater for json files.
+In this case, we put to work `jq` - powerful templater for json files.
 It allows replacing the list of dates to json string required by `cli-gh-cal`.
 After executing this command you should see an image similar to presented at the beginning.

 ### Required packages